git/git.github.io/General-Microproject-Information.md

-It is strongly recommended that people who want to apply to the Git project for the Google Summer of Code (GSoC), Outreachy, or other such mentoring programs, submit a small code-related patch to the Git project as part of their application.
+It is strongly recommended that people who want to apply to the Git project for the Google Summer of Code (GSoC), Outreachy, or other such mentoring programs, called "applicants" in this document, submit a small code-related patch to the Git project as part of their application.

 People who want to get involved in Git development outside mentoring programs can also benefit from information on this page to get